Celshade/TheCraving/README.md

 **Aloha!!**

 This is the first game that I've built, so please pardon the lack of story swag and simplicity.
-I've developed this as a way to test my [python] programming knowledge and work on my flow.
-The core of the game took roughly three months to complete; and, since then, I have polished and added features whenever time has been available.
+I developed this as a way to test my [python] programming knowledge and work on my flow.
+The core of the game took roughly three months to complete; and, since then, I have polished and added features whenever time was available.

 I truly appreciate all of you who take the time to play through the game.
 Any and all feedback is _extremely_ appreciated.
 If you like the game, or at least